nelson-yao/MIDS-W266-Final-MSY/README.md

 In order to ensure that all code is transportable we have specified the minimal **virtual environment** necessary to run thep project.
 These virtual environments can be managed through [conda](http://conda.pydata.org/docs/using/envs.html)(specially recommended) or virtualenv / virtualenvwrapper.

-*Should you choose to not create a virtualenv and just install directly on your raw machine just install the prereqs (follow step 2 for virtualenv instructions)*
+*Should you choose to not create a virtualenv, install directly on your raw machine by following step 2 for virtualenv instructions.*

 ### With `conda`